kstenerud/streamux/streamux-specification.md

 Request IDs are scoped to the requesting peer.
 For example, request ID 22 from peer A is distinct from request ID 22 from peer B.

 Note: The first chosen request ID in the session should be unpredictable in order to make known-plaintext attacks more difficult in cases where this protocol is overlaid on an encrypted transport (see [RFC 1750](https://tools.ietf.org/html/rfc1750)).

+##### Length

+The length field refers to the number of octets in the payload portion of this chunk (the message chunk header itself does not count towards the length).

 ##### Response